nugaalcapital/nugaalcapital.github.io/_posts/2024-07-28-Looking-Into-Bitcoin-Mining-In-Ethiopia.md

 #### Background

-An opportunity has presented itself via a company to invest in bitcoin mining by buying a number of ASIC miner machines which will be hosted at a hashlabs facility in Ethiopia.
+An opportunity has presented itself via a company to invest in bitcoin mining by buying a number of ASIC miner machines which will be hosted at the companies facility in Ethiopia.
 Ethiopia has demonstrated a large comparative advantage with their cheap electricity and scale of production as a result of hydropower.
 According to https://www.globalpetrolprices.com/Ethiopia/electricity_prices/, business electricity rates are USD 0.021 kWh.

 #### Costs